Miguelco23/Miguelco23/README.md

 * Im a computer science student, in my last year of career. 👨🏼‍🎓

 * I’m interested in frontend and mobile development.<br>
-I know some techs like Html, css, javascript, python django and bootstrap 👨🏼‍💻
+I know some web techs like React.js, Html, css, Bootstrap and python django 👨🏼‍💻

-* I’m currently learning React.js 📓

 ## Contact 🤳🏼